 This seminar focuses on the current views of etiology, assessment and treatment procedures of child language disorders.

 CSD 852.
 Advanced Seminar in CSD: Communication Enhancement.
+2-3 credits.

 This seminar focuses on the current views of assessment and treatment procedures of communication enhancement.